 Pleas to Aristaeus

-insects more discreet,
+the insects roam discreet,

 climbing slow on death’s decor.